Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 What is the average housing price in Saudi Arabia in 2026?

-The median housing price in Saudi Arabia in 2026 is approximately SAR 800,000 ($213,000 or about €181,000).
-The average housing price in the Saudi Arabian market in 2026 is higher, around SAR 950,000 ($253,000 or approximately €215,000).
+The estimated median housing price in Saudi Arabia in 2026 is about SAR 800,000, which is around $213,000 or €182,000.
+The estimated average housing price in Saudi Arabia in 2026 is about SAR 1,050,000, which is around $280,000 or €239,000.

-About 80% of residential properties in Saudi Arabia in 2026 fall within a price range of SAR 450,000 to SAR 1,800,000 ($120,000 to $480,000 or €102,000 to €407,000).
+For about 80% of normal residential properties in Saudi Arabia in 2026, a realistic price range is SAR 450,000 to SAR 1,800,000, or about $120,000 to $480,000 and €103,000 to €410,000.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Saudi Arabia.